- 4.7–5.1 in

 Breeding males sing incessantly from before sunrise until well into the afternoon, usually from treetops around the periphery of their territories.
 Challenges provoke posturing, chasing, pecking, grappling, and displacing rivals from perches.
 Females and males indicate threats by raising crown feathers, fanning tails, and opening the bill while pecking and calling.
 Males also threaten by tilting their bodies forward and thrusting their heads out.
 The female aggressively defends the nest.
 She and the male will swoop, snap, and peck at intruding jays, crows, squirrels, and chipmunks.
 Both chase, scold, and strike intruding cowbirds with their wings.
 But once cowbird eggs are in the nest they are generally tolerated, though the vireo parents sometimes cover the intruder’s eggs with additional nesting material.
 Red-eyed Vireos hop along and flit between branches when foraging.
 They glean most of their invertebrate food from the underside of leaves.
 Pairs are seasonally monogamous.
 The female builds the nest, incubates the eggs, and broods the young.
 The male offers nest materials and feeds the female, especially during incubation.
 The female begs for food away from the nest, quivering her wings, opening and closing her mouth, and calling, much like a begging chick.
 She solicits copulation by calling and crouching with wings quivering and tail spread and lowered.
 Both mates vibrate wings and twitter during copulation.
 Both may join large mixed flocks during migrations and on wintering grounds.

-Red-eyed Vireos are numerous and populations have been growing slowly but steadily in most of their range since 1966, according to the North American Breeding Bird Survey.
-However, in the western United States, numbers fell by nearly 75 percent (3 percent per year, on average) over the same period.
-Partners in Flight estimates the global breeding population at 180 million, with 48 percent breeding in Canada, 27 percent in the U.S., and the remainder breeding in South America.
-Populations are sensitive to disturbances such as clearcut logging, stripmining, and forest fragmentation.
+Red-eyed Vireos are numerous and despite some local declines, overall populations increased slowly but steadily between 1966 and 2014, according to the North American Breeding Bird Survey.
+Declines were most notable in the Western United States, where numbers fell by 76% percent during that same period.
+Partners in Flight estimates the global breeding population at 180 million, with 48% breeding in Canada, and 27% breeding and migrating through the U.S. The species rates a 5 out of 20 on the Continental Concern Score.
+Red-eyed Vireo is not on the 2014 State of the Birds Watch List.
+These birds are sensitive to disturbances such as clearcut logging, stripmining, and forest fragmentation.
 Logging practices that leave smaller canopy openings are less disruptive.
 Red-eyed Vireos are among the most common hosts to Brown-headed Cowbird eggs.
 Nest parasitism is more frequent near forest edges.
 Local populations show growth during the breeding season after large caterpillar outbreaks.
 Like many nocturnal migrants, Red-eyed Vireos are killed in collisions with buildings and other tall structures, sometimes in large numbers.

 Long-distance migrant.
 Red-eyed Vireos leave the U.S. and Canada each fall to spend winters in the Amazon basin of South America.
 Western populations typically swing east before joining common flight paths south.